shd101wyy/markdown-preview-enhanced/README.md

 - fix existed bugs
 - allow to customize markdown css.

-Thanks for using this plugin, I feels happy! ;)
+Thanks for using this plugin, I feel happy! ;)

 > MIT License